Lend Us Your Information to Receive Your FREE Guide

 Somehow I’d lost that habit along the way and found myself in a rut, thinking I knew all the best-practices already, and that it was on me improve upon the examples I’d already observed.
 I’d come to believe that there was no more outside information that would be of use to me.
 I had come to rely solely on a single tool for my professional development: trial-and-error.

 While there is a great deal to be said for hands-on experience and learning by doing, the road to success is even longer and more frustrating than it has to be if trial-and-error is your only source of input.
-You need more than dumb luck and your own perspective to grow rapidly as a professional.
+You need more than dumb luck and your own perspective to grow rapidly.

 “Only a fool learns from his own mistakes.

 The wise man learns from the mistakes of others.”

 From that realization I began to shift my focus from what could be learned through my own experience to what could be learned from the experience of people who rose to success before me.

 I became a voracious reader, started to attend not just networking events but events geared towards learning new skills.
 Through attending events, consuming all kinds of content, and investing in courses, coaching, etc. I began to pool the knowledge of people like Dave Ramsey, Tony Robbins, Mark Cuban, Tim Ferris, Josh Kaufman, Seth Godin, Joe Pulizzi, John Lee Dumas, Pat Flynn, Hal Elrod, and the list goes on.